Navigating Referral Decisions in Dentistry: When to Keep or Pass the Baton

 - 4 min read

 Referral decisions are rarely black and white.
-Most General Dental Practitioners (GDPs) can handle straightforward root canal treatments.
-But here’s the kicker: the question isn’t whether you can start — it’s whether you should finish.
-And what happens to your patient if it goes wrong?
+Most GDPs are capable of straightforward root canal treatment.
+The question isn't whether you can start — it's whether you should finish, and what happens to your patient if it goes wrong.

 This is the framework I use.
-It might not suit every clinician, but it could sharpen your own thinking.
-So, let’s dive in!
+It won't suit every clinician, but it might sharpen your own thinking.

 The Cases You Should Keep